-Valdosta State University houses approximately 2,100 students on campus in six traditional residence halls and two apartment communities.
-Traditional residence halls offer double-occupancy rooms opening onto conventional hallways with community bathrooms.
+Valdosta State University houses approximately 2,100 students on campus in five traditional residence halls, one suite-style hall, and two apartment communities.
+Traditional residence halls offer double-occupancy rooms and community bathrooms opening onto conventional hallways.
 Brown, Georgia, Langdale, Lowndes, Patterson, and Reade are the traditional residence halls.
-The two apartment style residence halls are Centennial Hall and Converse Hall.
-Centennial Hall is a newer community that opened in 2005.
+The new Hopper Hall, a suite-style facility, will offer both private and semi-private rooms.
+The two apartment-style residence halls are Centennial Hall and Converse Hall.
 These apartment communities are available for upper-class students.
-Brown, Lowndes, and Patterson were renovated in 2004, 2005, and 2006 respectively.
-There are plans to renovate Hopper Hall beginning summer 2007 and re-open the facility in fall 2008 and to renovate every hall within the next few years.